 How is Medicare Funded?

-Medicare is primarily funded by taxpayers in a combination of general revenue, payroll taxes, and premiums paid by Medicare beneficiaries.
-This money goes into a fund controlled by the Social Security Administration (SSA) to help pay when a Medicare beneficiary uses its service.
+Taxpayers primarily fund Medicare in a combination of general revenue, payroll taxes, and premiums paid by Medicare beneficiaries.
+This money goes into a fund controlled by the Social Security Administration (SSA) and pays for the services of its Medicare beneficiaries.

-Still have questions or need assistance applying for your Medicare benefits?
-You are not alone, AHIC is here to help.
-If you would like someone to walk you through the entire process of applying for Medicare, shopping for plans and selecting the right one, please click on the link below.
-Our services are at NO COST to you and we will be here to help you for the lifetime of your policy.
+Do you still have questions or need assistance applying for your Medicare benefits?
+If you’re still not sure which to choose, you’re not alone.
+AHIC is here to walk you through the process of applying for Medicare or shopping for the plan that’s right for you.
+Our services are free for you and we’ll be here to help for the lifetime of your policy.

 Let an American Healthcare Insurance Consultant help you today.